SUBMISSION GUIDELINES FOR CONTRIBUTORS

 Additional Style Guidance

-Please use in-text citations, numbered endnotes, and works cited.
+Please use in-text citations, numbered footnotes, and works cited.

-1. Please do not justify the right margin of your manuscript or the electronic version on disk.
+1. Please do not justify the right margin of your manuscript.
 Leave a ragged right margin.

 2. Please double space everything, including quotations and footnotes.

-3. Please use American spellings and punctuation, including
+3. Please use American or British spellings throughout.

 4. Section headers, if used, should simply be phrases with no numbers.
 Please restrict headers to three or four per essay.
 They may be italicized.